Benned-H/ur_robotics_fall_2020/intro_to_programming/README.md

 9. Then right click the `intro_to_programming` folder on the left side of the screen.
 Selecting "Open in integrated terminal" will open the terminal such that `intro_to_programming` is the current working directory.
 Running `dir` will show you what's in this folder.
 10. Run `git clone https://github.com/striest/stepper_motors` to clone the code we'll need to interface with the virtual stepper motors for this and following workshops.
 Then run `pip install ./stepper_motors` to make this code 'visible' to the Python interpreter on your machine.
 11. Run `pip install matplotlib` to install a Python graphing library that we'll use for various illustrations during these workshops.
 Also run `pip install pygame` to install another graphics package we'll use for a demo in the A* workshop.
 Thankfully, these installation steps cover all we'll need for the rest of the workshops.
 Whew.
 12. We can now run the workshop code!
-Run `python program-name` to run your desired Python file, in this case `three_steppers_virtual.py`.
+Run `python three_steppers_virtual.py` to the workshop code.
 This code will simulate stepper motors, as your computer doesn't have GPIO pins.
 Follow along with the prompts given to complete the practice Python exercises.

 ## Setup Instructions (Mac)
 These instructions include all programs, installs, commands, and steps to set up your computer for these workshops.
 If any steps don't work, try Googling the error you were given (how CS majors solve many issues) or email bhedegaa@u.rochester.edu to help us improve these materials for future use.